-The list of string identifiers plays an analogous role to a coordinate variable, hence we have chosen to use the coordinates attribute to provide the name of the variable that contains the string array.
-An application processing the variables listed in the coordinates attribute can recognize a labeled axis by checking whether or not a given variable contains character data.
-If a character variable has only one dimension (the length of the string), it is regarded as a string-valued scalar coordinate variable, analogous to a numeric scalar coordinate variable (see Chapter 5, Coordinate Systems.)
+Character strings labelling the elements of an axis are regarded as string-valued auxiliary coordinate variables.
+The coordinates attribute of the data variable names the variable that contains the string array.
+An application processing the variables listed in the coordinates attribute can recognize a string-valued auxiliary coordinate variable because it contains an array of character data.
+The inner dimension (last dimension in CDL terms) is the maximum length of each string, and the other dimensions are axis dimensions.
+If a character variable has only one dimension (the maximum length of the string), it is regarded as a string-valued scalar coordinate variable, analogous to a numeric scalar coordinate variable (see Section 5.7, "Scalar Coordinate Variables")